Billiam/cncjs-pendant-streamdeck-docs/content/docs/actions/index.md

 Run a cncjs macro.
 Macros run from this pendant do not currently have access to some cncjs variables, like `[ymin]` and `[xmax]`.
 Macros which require these should not be used.

+Macros can either be identified by their UUID using the first argument, or by their exact name, using the second argument.

+If the first argument (the UUID) is not provided, the second one (the name) must be instead, and vice-versa.

 | Argument   | Description                                                         |
 |------------|---------------------------------------------------------------------|
 | macro id   | The UUID of the macro to run.
 Can be found in cncjs's `.cncrc` file |